tjeb/valibox-build-v3/README.md

 Release | beta | True or False | If True, the release version and filenames will have -beta-&lt;date&gt; added to them Release | file_suffix | &lt;string or empty&gt; | An optional extra suffix for the release version and filenames

+# Notes:

+* Building a custom local SPIN requires the SPIN source tree to have a version of create_tarball with the -n option; commits of SPIN older than 36dd2cd5 will likely fail.
+* The builder does not recognize the situation where a build option is changed that influences a step that has already been performed; if changing options does not appear to have any effect, do a full rebuild with -r